High risk medicines: anticoagulants

 If a person takes too much or too little warfarin, you must contact their GP.

 Warfarin interacts with many medicines.
-This includes over the counter medicines and herbal products.
+This includes over-the-counter medicines and herbal products.
 If a person starts a new medicine, the GP and pharmacist should check for any interactions.
-If the person needs any over the counter medicines, you must consult a pharmacist first.
+If the person needs any over-the-counter medicines, you must consult a pharmacist first.
 They need to know that the person is on warfarin.
-Refer to the yellow book for information on how certain foods can affect INR levels.
+Also refer to the yellow book for information on how certain foods can affect INR levels.

 People should not consume large amounts of alcohol when taking warfarin.

-Always tell the relevant healthcare professional if the person taking warfarin has a fall.
-They are at a higher risk of internal bleeding.
+Always tell the appropriate healthcare professional if the person taking warfarin has a fall as they are at a higher risk of internal bleeding.
 Often, they will need to be managed or assessed in secondary care.

 People should not be taking both warfarin and a DOAC.
-If you see this combination, check with the prescriber before giving.
+If you see this combination, check with the prescriber before administering.